lysovosyl/auto_pathology/README.md

 ### Annotating Patches

 This web page does not have an integrated image annotation function and requires manual annotation.
 In the sidebar's "Labeling" function, a link to the annotation website "Make Sense", https://www.makesense.ai/, is provided.
+Since the YOLOv5 model will be used for object detection later, the annotations need to be exported in YOLOv5 format.

+### Model Weight Training

+After uploading the images and annotations, adjust the parameters such as the split ratios for the training set, validation set, and test set, as well as the random seed.
+Click the "确定划分数据集按钮" button, and the program will automatically partition the dataset.

+Next, select image augmentation methods and other techniques for image enhancement and noise reduction.
+Modify the training parameters in the sidebar.
+Click the "开始训练" button to begin training your custom weights.
+Once training is complete, the weights will be saved on the server and can be selected for the object detection function in subsequent steps.